MicrosoftDocs/defender-docs/defender/threat-intelligence/data-sets.md

 - Are these resources associated with the organization, or are they attempting to conduct an infringement attack?

-- Is there any overlap between trackers--are they shared with other websites?
+- Is there any overlap between trackers–are they shared with other websites?

 - What are the types of trackers found within the web page?